 Help Through the Transition

 Within the accounting industry in Sydney the typical notice period is four weeks, however, generally, the more senior the role the longer the notice period.
 For an employer, this period is one of the toughest to manage; not only do they have to find a replacement for you in a short space of time, but they also must ensure the business continues to function as usual while you’re working your notice.
 Therefore, whatever your formal notice period is, it’s important to highlight your commitment to support them through this.

 Although it might seem obvious, we see this mistake routinely being made.
 Leave out any criticism, even if it’s constructive, and don’t include anything that vilifies colleagues or bosses.
 If you have something to get off your chest that you feel could help the organisation, then raise this in your exit interview rather than in written form.
 It’s also a good idea to stay clear of asking for a recommendation or reference, as it’s best to ask in person once the dust has settled.

 Handing in Your Notice

-When handing in your notice, it’s best practice is to print it out and leave the hard copy with your Manager.
+When handing in your notice, it’s best practice to print your letter and give a hard copy to your Manager.
 You can then follow this up with a digital copy, which can be passed on to the Human Resources department if needed.
 When you do this, avoid copying your text into the body of the email.
 Instead, convert your Word document to a PDF and attach it.
 Not only is it considered professional but this will also help prevent any possible disputes that could arise.

 When done correctly, a well-written exit notice can maintain the relationships you’ve built in your time at a workplace, and pave the way for a great recommendation.
 However, if you rush into resigning, you risk damaging your professional connections and reputation.
 To get started, use our resignation letter template.